zapier/visual-builder/docs/_docs/integration-checks-reference.md

 ## L001 - Version Is Deprecated

+You can't promote a deprecated version.

 ---

 <a name="L002"></a><a name="L00002"></a>

 ## L002 - Integration Is Pending

+This could happen if you're repeatedly submitting an integration that is already pending for review.

 ---

 <a name="L003"></a><a name="L00003"></a>

 ## L003 - Version Is Already Production

+This could happen if you're promoting a version that is already production.

 ---